isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 HA scopes served by the partner and its state.
 Note that this information is gathered during the heartbeat command exchange, so it may not be accurate if the communication problem occur between the partners and this status information is not refreshed.
-In such case, it may be useful to send the ``status-get`` command to the partner server directly to check its current state.
+In such a case, it may be useful to send the ``status-get`` command to the partner server directly to check its current state.
 The ``age`` parameter specifies the number of seconds since the information from the partner was gathered (the age of this